Articles

 The key to asthma control: Stick to the plan

-Following and updating your child's asthma action plan is the key to keeping asthma under control.
-Carefully track your child's asthma symptoms, and make medication changes as soon as they're needed.
-If you act quickly, your child is less likely to have a severe attack, and he or she won't need as much medication to control symptoms.
+Follow and update your child's asthma action plan.
+That's the key to keeping asthma under control.
+Carefully track your child's asthma symptoms.
+And make medicine changes as soon as they're needed.
+If you act quickly, your child is less likely to have a serious attack.
+Your child also likely won't need as much medicine to control symptoms.